Media and Public Engagement

 Dr. Hoicka and the lab research team featured in the UVic News: "Clean energy future"

 Dr. Hoicka testified at the Parliament of Canada House of Commons: “Standing Committee on Environment and Sustainable Development (ENVI) meeting on Fossil Fuel Subsidies”

 Dr. Hoicka interviewed for CBC Radio: "California's new car mandate"

 Dr. Hoicka interviewed for CBC Radio: “CBC News: The World at Six for April 8, 2022”(segment beginning at 12:43)

 Dr. Hoicka interviewed for The Energy Mix: “Climate Hawks Fracture on CCS Subsidy, McKenna Questions Tax Credit as Federal Budget Looms”

-Dr. Hoicka’s article published in Science for Environment Policy: “Facilitating development of renewable energy communities: recommendations for developing legal frameworks”
+Dr. Hoicka’s peer-reviewed publication featured in the European Commission's Science for Environment Policy: “Facilitating development of renewable energy communities: recommendations for developing legal frameworks”

 Dr. Hoicka interviewed for Smart Prosperity Institute Podcast: “Carbon capture: why climate experts are divided over it”